avanibhat/avanibhat/README.md

-# 👋 Hey There, I’m Avani Bhat
+# 👋 Hey There, I’m Avani

 I’m an AI Data Scientist with a strong interest in Large Language Models (LLMs) and Neural Networks in healthcare.
 My work focuses on designing intelligent, interpretable, and impactful AI solutions for biomedical and clinical applications.